UPDATED 17th July 2016

 1.6 Any protests must be given verbally to the Tournament Director immediately after the infraction has occurred and confirmed in writing to the Tournament Director within 30 minutes of the completion of the tournament.

 2.1 ATBSO (SA Div.)
-Inc. tournaments are, Singles, Doubles, Trios or Four person Teams events.
+Inc. tournaments are Singles and Doubles format.
 These events are conducted at nominated venues on dates as stipulated on the annual ATBSO (SA Div.)
 Inc. calendar.